IgniteUI/indigo-design-docfx/en/best-layout-practices.md

 <img class="responsive-img" src="images/one_horizontal_nofix_caution.png" srcset="images/one_horizontal_nofix_caution@2x.png 2x" />

-**The Input will keep a left margin and proportionally scale when its parent width changes, resulting in bizzare responsive behaviors.**
+**The Input will keep a left margin and proportionally scale when its parent width changes, allowing responsive behavior.**

 <img class="responsive-img" src="images/one_horizontal_nofix_dont1.png" srcset="images/one_horizontal_nofix_dont1@2x.png 2x" />

-**The Input will proportionally scale and move left and right when its parent width changes, resulting in bizzare responsive behaviors.**
+**The Input will proportionally scale and move left and right when its parent width changes, allowing responsive behavior.**

 <img class="responsive-img" src="images/one_horizontal_nofix_dont2.png" srcset="images/one_horizontal_nofix_dont2@2x.png 2x" />

 ### Fixed Width

-In order for a Component or Pattern to keep its width, make sure that it has a fixed width and is pinned either to the right side of the group or artboard it belongs to.
+In order for a Component or Pattern to keep its width, make sure that it has a fixed width in Sketch.
 In most scenarios though, our advice is to use the flexible widths explained above for elements that appear alone on a layout row, unless these elements come with a fixed width by default as a component e.g. Avatar, Circular Progress Bar, Icon and Toast.

-**The Input will always preserve its right margin have a fixed width that will not change in resposive scenarios.**
+**The Input will always preserve its right margin and have fixed width that will not change in responsive scenarios.**

 <img class="responsive-img" src="images/one_horizontal_fixed_caution2.png" srcset="images/one_horizontal_fixed_caution2@2x.png 2x" />